acryptos/docs.acryptos.com/security-and-risks.md

 ### What Is a Timelock Contract?

-A hashed timelock contract (HTLC) **reduces counterparty risk** in decentralized smart contracts by effectively creating a time-based escrow.
+A hashed timelock contract (HTLC) **reduces counterparty risk** by effectively creating a time-based escrow.
 In DEFI, timelock contracts are used to delay critical smart contract updates and give users forwarning of potentially malicious activity by the dev team.

 We do NOT suggest using ANY DEFI application without a timelock contract in place.